-The Board met formally six times during the reporting period and received regular updates from management on engagement activities with the Company's key stakeholders including regulators, customers and colleagues.
-The Board is composed of two executive directors and two Group non-executive directors (the Chief Executive Officer (CEO) and Chief Finance Officer (CFO) of the ultimate parent company) which provides direct investor engagement and ensures that investors' views are considered during the Board's discussion and decisions.
+The Board met during the reporting period and received regular updates from management on engagement activities with the Company's key stakeholders including regulators, customers and colleagues.
+The Board is composed of three directors, all of whom are directors of the ultimate parent company which provides direct investor engagement and ensures that investors' views are considered during the Board's discussion and decisions.

-Our purpose, as part of the Vanquis Banking Group, is predicated on our customers and is underpinned by a number of strategic drivers and behaviours.
+Our purpose, as part of the Vanquis Banking Group, is predicated on our customers and is underpinned by a number of strategic themes and values.
 These aim to deliver an appropriate balance between the needs of our customers, our regulators, investors and our employees, in order to ensure that we are successful and sustainable for all of our stakeholders.
 Our stakeholders are individuals or groups who have an interest in, or are affected by, the activities of our business; our key stakeholders are set out in the table below.
 We seek to engage with them regularly to ensure that we are aware of their views and concerns with regard to a wide range of issues and we do this in a number of ways, as detailed in the below table.
 By balancing the interests of our stakeholders, lending responsibly, contributing to wider society and ensuring the appropriate corporate governance arrangements are in place, we can maintain a reputation for high standards of business conduct.
 You can read about how we have generated and preserved value over the long term in the Strategic report.

 Our Stakeholders and why we engage with them How?
 (How management and/or directors engaged with and considered our stakeholders) What?
 (What were the key topics of engagement and consideration) Key outcomes and actions (What was the impact of the engagement and/or consideration?)
 Our Customers We engage with our customers to determine whether we are delivering our business activities in accordance with our purpose and ensuring that we deliver good outcomes for them throughout their journey with us.
 Our customers' interests include access to affordable vehicle finance that meet their needs as well as high quality service.
-Utilising a wide variety of customer engagement methods including third party research and complaints monitoring Customer call listening by the Group Customer, Culture and Ethics Committee which was fed back to the Company Monitoring performance against good customer outcomes Considering the customer experience, customer journeys and outcomes Designing and implementing policies that protect and support customers Management reports to the Board on the above methods of engagement and the outcomes of such engagement Supporting customers impacted by the cost of living crisis, including forbearance measures Customer affordability, vulnerability and persistent debt Customer outcomes aligned with the FCA Consumer Duty rules Customer satisfaction, service level agreements, care, service and complaints Policy suite including, but not limited to, Anti Money Laundering ('AML'), Data Protection, Complaints Handling, Forbearance, Collections, Vulnerable Customers and Financial Promotions Continued partnership with Stepchange Enhanced forbearance measures to support customers through the cost of living crisis and Board-level oversight over the impact of the crisis on our customers Management and Board oversight of customer complaints operations, outcomes, strategy and vulnerable customers Enhanced affordability assessment process to meet customers' needs while continuing to lend responsibly during difficult economic conditions Board approved an operational outsourcing arrangement with Teleperformance to improve the quality of service provided to our customers Maintained appropriate credit underwriting reflective of the desire to lend responsibly through difficult macroeconomic conditions during the year
+Utilising a wide variety of customer engagement methods including, third party research, and complaints monitoring Customer call listening by the Group's Customer, Culture and Ethics Committee which was fed back to the Company Monitoring performance against good customer outcomes Considering the customer experience, customer journeys and outcomes Designing and implementing policies that protect and support customers Management reports to the Board on the above methods of engagement and the outcomes of such engagement Supporting customers through the cost of living crisis, including forbearance measures Customer affordability, vulnerability and persistent debt Customer outcomes aligned with the FCA Consumer Duty Customer satisfaction, service level agreements, care, service and complaints Policy suite including, but not limited to, Anti Money Laundering ('AML'), Data Protection, Complaints Handling, Forbearance, Collections, Vulnerable Customers and Financial Promotions Continued partnership with Stepchange Access to electronic vehicles Enhanced forbearance measures to support customers through the cost-of-living crisis and Board-level oversight over the impact of the crisis on our customers Management and Board oversight of customer complaints operations, outcomes, strategy and vulnerable customers Board approved an operational outsourcing arrangement with Teleperformance to improve the quality of service provided to our customers Partnership with Leasoo for brand new vehicles via personal contract hire